Hope Hicks meets with NY prosecutors investigating Trump

 Hicks served as Trump’s 2016 campaign press secretary and spoke with Trump by phone during a frenzied effort to keep his alleged affairs out of the press in the final weeks before the election, according to court records from the federal probe.
 Hicks later held various roles in his White House, including communications director.

-Last week, prosecutors questioned Cohen, who arranged payments to two women, and Trump’s former political adviser Kellyanne Conway.
+Last week, prosecutors questioned Trump’s former lawyer and fixer Michael Cohen, who arranged payments to two women, and Trump’s former political adviser Kellyanne Conway.

 After his session last Friday, Cohen told reporters that the probe is “really progressing.”
 He said he expects to testify soon before a grand jury that’s been hearing evidence since January.